particle-iot/docs/src/content/datasheets/photon-datasheet.md

 <sup>[2]</sup> 3V3 = 3.3V max pins.

 <sup>[3]</sup> PWM is available on D0, D1, D2, D3, A4, A5, WKP, RX, TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

+<sup>[4]</sup> Technically these pins are 5.0V tolerant, but since you wouldn't operate them with a 5.0V transceiver it's proper to classify them as 3.3V.

 ---